 In 1907 Picasso painted what would become one of the definitive works of the cubist movement.
-Heavily influenced by African tribal art, he completely abandoned traditional form, using distorted geometrics in a revolutionary way and kickstarting cubism in the process.
+Heavily influenced by African tribal art, Picasso shunned traditional form, and kickstarting cubism in the process.

-Picasso originally referred to the painting as Le Bordel d’Avignon, as it was inspired by prostitutes working at a brothel located in Carrer d’Avinyó in the El Gotic neighbourhood of Barcelona.
+Picasso originally referred to the painting as Le Bordel d’Avignon.
+It was inspired by prostitutes working at a brothel located in Carrer d’Avinyó in the El Gotic neighbourhood of Barcelona.
 For fear of outraging the art world when it was first unveiled, exhibitor Andre Salmon renamed it Les Demoiselles d’Avignon.
-But the name change was to no avail.
+The name change didn’t work.
 Upon its unveiling, the painting caused outrage.

-It took nine months and hundreds of sketches to complete Les Demoiselles d’Avignon and a further nine years for Picasso to finally showcase it to the general public.
-It may have caused an uproar upon its release, but the genius of Les Demoiselles d’Avignon has echoed throughout the years and today it is regarded as a true masterpiece of 20th century art.
+It took nine months to complete Les Demoiselles d’Avignon and nine years for Picasso to showcase it.
+It caused an uproar, but Les Demoiselles d’Avignon today it is regarded as a true masterpiece of 20th-century art.
 One that was inspired by a street in Barcelona.

 Col·legi d’Arquitectes de Catalunya

-At first glance, the friezes skirting along the top of the outer wall of the Col·legi d’Arquitectes de Catalunya in Plaça Nova could be assumed to be modern street art.
-In fact these friezes, completed in 1960, are one of the few free public pieces of Picasso art in the world.
+The friezes along the top of the Col·legi d’Arquitectes de Catalunya could be seen as modern street art.
+The friezes, completed in 1960, are the worlds onlfew free public pieces of Picasso art in the world.

-Xavier Busquets i Sindreu, the architectural director of the project, was inspired by a mural created by Joan Miró in collaboration with Llorens Artigas, blending modern art and architecture.
-He had met with Picasso in Cannes several years earlier and had been struck by the great artist’s intensity and curiosity.
-Due to General Franco’s fascist grip on Spain, Picasso had been living in self-imposed exile from the city he loved so dearly.
+Xavier Busquets i Sindreu, the architectural director of the project, became inspired by a mural created by Joan Miró in collaboration with Llorens Artigas who blended modern art and architecture.
+Due to the political situation in Spain, Picasso had been living in self-imposed exile from the city he loved so dearly.
 Therefore, Picasso would work from afar and the project would involve a large scale reproduction of his drawings.

 The results are startling.
 Even now, almost 60 years later, the friezes draw admiration from art lovers visiting Barcelona.